The digitalisation of the economy and the development of financial technologies generate public demand for new, advanced payment methods.

 The arrival of new financial opportunities for businesses and households that meet the demands of the digital world boosts the competitiveness of the economy in general.
 Thus, the Bank of Russia is considering the possibility to issue its central bank digital currency (CBDC), a digital ruble, as part of its objective to develop the national payment system.

 A digital ruble is an additional form of the Russian national currency that will be issued digitally by the Bank of Russia.
 A digital ruble will have combined characteristics of both cash and non-cash rubles.

 Same as cash, it will be possible to use a digital ruble offline, i.e. without an access to the internet.
 On the other hand, its digital form allows using a digital ruble for online payments, just like cashless means of payment.

 All economic agents, including individuals, businesses, financial markets participants and the government, will have access to a digital ruble.
-Just like cash and non-cash rubles, a digital ruble will perform all three functions of money: it will act as a means of payment, a measure of value and a store of value.
 All three forms of the Russian ruble will be absolutely equal: as one cash ruble equals one non-cash ruble, one digital ruble will always equal each one of them.

 Why do we need a digital ruble?

 A digital ruble can make payments faster, simpler and safer.
 The development of digital payments along with an equal access to a digital ruble for all economic agents will reduce the cost of payment services and remittances and promote competition among financial institutions.
 This will stimulate innovations both in retail payments and in other areas and support the development of the digital economy.
 At the same time, the decreased dependence of users on individual providers will help increase the financial system’s stability.